Vulnalign/From-Mining-to-Meaning/README.md

   - Cleaning notebooks or exported files
   - Normalizing formats before committing / sharing

+Note: We identified structural inconsistencies in the code-after and developed a reconstruction pipeline after submission.
+The reconstruction pipeline resolves structural inconsistencies caused by patch overwriting and invalid repository references.
+The improved dataset is released for transparency and future work.

 Restrictions (if applicable)
 The full corpus is large (25GB), we provide a representative subset in the artifact repo for reproducibility and format verification.
 Full release will follow Zenodo